snurr-group/mofid/README.md

 * Which design patterns would help organize my code?
 * See proposal, slides, and zhao_multivariable_2016 for complicated cases to diagnose my "naming" code.
 * See CHELPG decomposition work in SI of @mcdaniel_evaluation_2015
-* Consider adding bonding export to the CIF format.
-Would need to consider unit cells, however...

 Notes